ChainSafe/engineering-handbook/docs/2_development/1_development-flow/1_setup_repository.md

 Type: Feature

-- Added to issues and PRs to identify that the change is a new feature.
+- Added to issues and Pull Requests to identify that the change is a new feature.

 Type: Epic